 Testing your website speed

 Make sure your website is fast enough and commands are clearly reacted because a slow website does harm to your website traffic, conversions, and therefore, online sales.
-You can learn more about your website’s performance through Google’s Page Speed Test, which shows you your load time, total number of requests, page sizes, page element distribution, and page load progression.
+You can learn more about your website’s performance through Google’s Page Speed Test, which shows you your load time, the total number of requests, page sizes, page element distribution, and page load progression.

 Optimize your images